rdsea/T4UME/README.md

 </br>

 ## T4UME Adaptation
-It is an higher-order transformation that automatically adapts T4UME to detect new sources of potential uncertainties caused by changes in applied UML profiles.
-New executable detection and refactoring routines are generated if changes happen in the definition of applied UML profiles
+It is an higher-order transformation that automatically adapts T4UME to new domains, i.e., to detect new sources of potential uncertainties caused by changes in applied UML profiles.
+New executable detection and refactoring routines are generated as UDRs in case of updates in the definition of the applied UML profiles.

 Figure 6 shows the detailed design of the T4UME Adaptation step as instantiation of the generic design pattern in Figure 2.

 <img src="https://github.com/rdsea/T4UME/blob/master/documents/images/pattern_adaptation.png" style="width: 800px;"/>
 </br>